turingschool/career-development-curriculum-site/module-1-prework/index.md

 ### Negotiations
 Please prepare responses to these questions to submit in the prework survey:

-1.
+1. Have you negotiated for a salary before?
+If so, what were the results?
+How did you feel about the experience?
 2. When you think about negotiating for a software development position, what are your biggest questions or concerns?

 ## Part IV: Submit Your Career Development Prework (15 mins) <a name="submission"></a>
-Fill out this survey to provide your reflections and activities from Parts I-III as well as a few other questions to help the Career Development Team know how to support you [at the survey link here](https://airtable.com/shrAI3LMVuM3cDwq6).
+Please fill out this survey to provide your reflections and activities from Parts I-III as well as a few other questions to help the Career Development Team know how to support you [at the survey link here](https://airtable.com/shrAI3LMVuM3cDwq6).

 If you have any questions about the prework, please reach out to Allison Reu Singer on Slack: @allison_reu_singer